Trimple/FlexJoystick/README.md

 Bugs fixes and new features can be suggested using pull requests.
 I would really appreciate experienced look through the code with suggestions how the style and functionality can be improved.

 When suggesting the pull request, please make sure to minify the code and copy the minified version into docs folder.
+This project was minified with the [MinifyAll](https://marketplace.visualstudio.com/items?itemName=josee9988.minifyall) VSCode extension with default parameters.